Skip to content

 # checking if the data source types exist

-wanted_data_source_types = df["data_source_type_name"].unique().tolist()
+wanted_data_source_types = df["data_source_type_name"].unique().to_list()

 wanted_data_source_type_ids = self._perfdb.datasources.types.get_ids()